 It’s worth noting that the rear spoiler on the Chaser is actually stuck to the outer shell so that in an accident, it’ll fall off so the integrity of the helmet shell should remain intact.

 Arai developed the Chaser V with a slightly wider visor aperture to improve peripheral vision.
 It also has a locking mechanism on the visor that allows you to either lock the visor firmly shut or keep it cracked open – and owners say it works well.
 The Arai visor-removal system is also very good.
 It has a lever at one side that releases the visor and it’s simple to slot a new visor back in – probably a 20-30 second job it total to replace the visor, once you’ve got the hang of it.

-We recommend Sportsbikeshop (UK) or GetGeared (UK) for outstanding service and free helmet delivery (UK), or Motoin (Ger) for quality service and decent prices (even with the current £-€ exchange rate).
-Please click any link to see their full range and latest prices.
+We recommend SportsBikeShop (UK) for outstanding service and online reviews along with free helmet delivery.
+Or if you like to buy through Amazon (UK), click the link to visit GearedBiker's Arai helmets pages: they're highly rated at 93% at the time of writing.
+Finally, Motoin (Ger) are a quality German outfit with good service and decent prices (even with the current £-€ exchange rate).
+Please click any link to see their full range of Arais and latest prices.